jeffersonquispe/jeffersonquispe.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-Rafael Pacheco is Master of Mathematical and Computational Modelling and Bachelor of Computer Engineering at CEFET-MG.
+Jefferson Quispe pianres is a  Master Student of Computer Science at San Pablo University Catholic and Bachelor of Informatic Engineering at Universidad Nacional San Antonio Abad del Cusco.
-Works as a _developer advocate_ at [BLiP](http://blip.ai/), [Take's](https://take.net) chatbot platform.
+Worked as a _developer and Chieff Technologic Officer at [CCAIJO](http://ccaijo.org.pe/), Growth Hacker at [Ruta del barroco Andino - SEMPA](https://rutadelbarrocoandino.com) and teacher in many Education Institutes.
-Loves technology and soccer.
-Likes teach, discuss and talk about things that believe.
+Loves technology, soccer and running.
+Likes teach, takes pictures, meetups and challenges.
-In the last years, has made efforts to teach everyone everything that knows about bots and BLiP platform.
+In the last years, has made efforts to learn about Artificial Intelligence.

 <h2><b>Images</b> to events materials</h2>